 - An ecosystem can be of any size but usually encompasses specific and limited species.
 E.g. Aquatic Ecosystem.
 (This is how ecosystem is different from Environment)

 - In the ecosystem, biotic and abiotic components are linked together through nutrient cycles and energy flows.

-- Ecology is the study of the ecosystems and the environment.
+- Ecology is the study of interactions between organisms, organisms and the surroundings occurring within an ecosystem or environment.

-- Ecosystem is a functional unit of environment (mostly biosphere).
+- An ecosystem is a functional unit of the environment (mostly biosphere).

 - A community of organisms interacting with one another

 - That part of the Earth which is inhabited by living organisms